-Whether you’d like to add a few winter interest plants to fill gaps in the border, or create a winter garden bed/container by the door to welcome visitors, observation and research will help you plan your planting.
+Whether you’d like to add a few winter interest plants to fill gaps in the border, or create a winter garden bed or a container garden by the door to welcome visitors, our tips for winter planting will help you plan your winter garden.

 Sorbus are deciduous trees with berries in white, pink, yellow, orange, red and blue.
 They have small spring flowers and some have vibrant autumn colour.
 Do best in full sun or dappled shade in fertile, well-drained soil.
 Plant in a prominent position and underplant with early-flowering hellebores or bulbs such as crocus.